 - Further information and documents such as cover letter, curriculum vitae, certificates, etc. which you have provided to us in context of your application

-We are entitled to this kind of data processing pursuant to Art.
-88 DSGVO in conjunction with Sec.
-26 (1) Sent.
-1 Federal Data Protection Act (new version) (BDSG n.F.).
+We are entitled to processing these data pursuant to Art.
+88 GDPR in conjunction with section 26 (1) 1 German Federal Data Protection Act.

 5. Use of unsolicited data

 Should you provide us in other cases with your personal data without being requested (e.g. handing over a business card, forwarding by post or e-mail), we shall include these data into the address management software and store it there.
 This is performed on the basis of Art.
-6 (1) f) DSGVO and our legitimate interest in an efficient management of business contact data as well as to ensure the data protection compliant use of such data.
-These data shall be erased if so requested by you, insofar as there are no statutory retention responsibilities or we are not otherwise entitled to storage.
+6 (1) lit. f GDPR and our legitimate interest in an efficient management of business contact data as well as to ensure the data protection compliant use of such data.
+These data shall be erased if so requested by you, insofar as there are no statutory retention responsibilities or we are not otherwise entitled to store such data.

-For the purpose of statistical analysis of our internet offer, our website generates so-called cookies which store and evaluate your visits to our Website.
-Cookies are small text files placed on your computer to help the Website analyse how you use the site.
-This website uses MATOMO (former name: PIWIK), an open source software using cookies for statistical analysis of visitor accesses.
-In the course of this process the following information is collected and stored by our own Server:
+For the purpose of statistical analysis of our Internet offer, our Website generates so-called cookies which store and evaluate your visits to our Website.
+Cookies are small text files placed on your device to help the Website analyse how you use the site.

 The BEITEN BURKHARDT Blog uses so-called social media plug-ins of the following third party platforms: